BabylonJS/OldDocumentationSite/content/How_To/GUI/XmlLoader.md

 </Grid>
 });
 ```
 In the Grid's case, the rows and the columns are not controls in the babylon GUI.
 It is important to add the maximum number of columns in the first row as all the subsequent rows will have the same number of columns.
 This is because the xml loader creates the column definitions of the Grid from the first row.
-However, after the first row, it is possible to add less columns but not more.
+However, after the first row, it is possible to add less columns to the subsequent rows.
 The width and height attributes for Rows and the Columns of the first row are mandatory, for the columns of the subsequent rows the value will not be taken into consideration by the loader.
 The isPixel attribute is mandatory if the width and height is in Pixels.

 # Dynamic Attributes

 It is possible to add dynamic attributes to your XML layouts.
 These attributes can either be class attributes or global variables.
-The following is how to set a value in your xml layout referencing a class attributes or global variable.
+The following is how to set a value in your xml layout referencing a class attributes or a global variable.

 ```xml
 <?xml version="1.0"?>